Chorley railway station: History

 The current railway station is a modern version from the 1980s that was built on top of the original station.
 The level of the old platforms can be seen under the existing station's two platforms which are connected by underpass.
 The initial station was opened on 22 December 1841 by the Bolton and Preston Railway (which later became part of the Lancashire and Yorkshire Railway) and was subsequently served by the Lancashire Union Railway between St Helens, and from 1869.
 Passenger trains over this route (between Blackburn & Wigan) were however withdrawn in January 1960.
 Further work was done in 2016 and 2017 in connection with the electrification of the line between Euxton Junction and Manchester.

 The level crossing at the south end of the station was removed and the signal box was moved to the Ribble Steam Railway at Preston.

 It was announced by the Department for Transport in December 2009, the line between Preston and Manchester, on which Chorley is situated, would be electrified which would reduce journey times to Manchester by up to ten minutes.
-Timetabled electric services began with the May 2019 timetable, training and introductory services had been running from February 2019.